opendatamesh-initiative/odm-specification-dpdescriptor/DEVELOPMENT.md

 An RFC at the *proposal* stage is a solution to a problem with enough fidelity to be discussed in detail.
 It must be backed by a willing *champion*.
-A *proposal*'s goal is to make a compelling case for acceptance by describing both the problem and the solution via examples and spec edits.
-A *proposal* should be a pull request.
+A *proposal*'s goal is to make a compelling case for acceptance by describing both the problem and the solution via examples.

 *Entrance criteria:*

 * Identified *champion*
 * Clear explanation of problem and solution
 * Illustrative examples
-* Incomplete spec edits
+* Incomplete spec edits in a feature branch linked with the issue
 * Identification of potential concerns, challenges, and drawbacks

 A *proposal* is subject to the same discussion as a *strawman*: ensuring that it